microsoft/msphpsql/README.md

 	sudo yum install unixODBC-utf16-devel

 *Note: On Ubuntu, you need to make sure you install PHP 7 before you proceed to step 2.
 The Microsoft PHP Drivers for SQL Server will only work for PHP 7+.
-You can install PHP following the instructions here.

 ### Step 2: Install Apache